What is mucoid plaque? Should we be getting rid of it or not?

 This means every time that your gut is inflamed from consuming inflammatory foods, an autonomic nervous response (aka stress), food intolerances or other underlying digestive health problems, your LDL increases pro inflammatory cytokines resulting in production of plaque.

-Gut cells secrete mucous it is important because it separates immune cells from bacteria.
+Gut cells secrete mucous, this is important as it separates immune cells from bacteria.
 Which in tern prevents the inflammation cascade causing endotoxins.
 But in order for your gut cells to make mucin they require energy in the form of short chain fatty acids.
-The best way to generate these is viafermented fibres.
+The best way to generate these is via fermented fibres.

 Fermented fibres include sauerkraut, barley, wheat germ, insulin, apples… Most fermented fibres are soluble fibre.
 For more of an overview on different kinds of fibre see here.